Kentucky Bus Accident Attorneys

 - Lost income, future wages, and earning potential

 The attorneys at Wilt Injury Lawyers work to secure all the compensation to which you are entitled, for your losses both now and in the future.
 We can discuss the specific details of your claim in a personal and free consultation.

 Do you have a bus accident attorney near me?

 Wilt Injury Lawyers has offices in Louisville and Lexington:

 If you or your loved one are too injured or ill to travel to us, we can arrange a phone or video conference.
 We also make hospital visits.

 Get in touch with a Lexington and Louisville bus accident lawyer today

 Are you ready to get started on your bus accident claim?
-If so, contact a reputable Kentucky bus accident lawyer at Wilt & Associates to schedule your free, no-obligation consultation.
+If so, contact a reputable Kentucky bus accident lawyer at Wilt Injury Lawyers to schedule your free, no-obligation consultation.
 Simply call us at 502-253-9110 or fill out our contact form to find out how we can help you secure the justice and compensation you deserve.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.